CylonicRaider/basebot/MANUAL.md

 (defined indeed by parents of the `Bot` class):

-- `command_handlers`: A mapping from command names (*without* the leading exclamation marks `!`) to (only) functions, which are invoked when the command identified by the key is encountered; the signature of the handler functions is the same as of `handle_command` above.
+- `command_handlers`: A mapping from command names (*without* the leading exclamation marks `!`; the `None` singleton matches any command) to functions (or lists of functions, but not strings), which are invoked when the command identified by the key is encountered; the signature of the handler functions is the same as of `handle_command` above.

 The following functionality is only present at `MiniBot`: